Juvenile Justice Consulting & Family Advisory

 $100K+

-Annual cost to incarcerate one young person, a reentry plan costs a fraction of that
+Annual cost to incarcerate one young person.
+A diversion consultation costs a fraction of what a conviction costs your family.

 Source: Justice Policy Institute